-It may even be possible for customers to make a conscious connection between employee status and the level of organizational context quality. (e.g., Rynes, Heneman, & Schwab, 1980; Rynes & Miller, 1983; Spence, 1973).
-In line with this thinking, job applicants believe that recruiters' competence and thoroughness signals an organization's overall quality (Rynes, Bretz & Gerhart, 1991).
-Customers may judge an organizational context that employs a low-status employee as signaling an inferior physical and social environment than one employing a high-status employee.
-Combining our spillover and signaling arguments, we expect the mere presence of members of lower-status groups in the organizational environment will lead to less positive customer judgments of the service environment.
-The following hypothesis tests this prediction:
+It may even be possible for customers to make a conscious connection between employee status and the quality of an organizational context (e.g., Rynes, Heneman, & Schwab, 1980; Rynes & Miller, 1983; Spence, 1973).
+In line with this thinking, job applicants believe that recruiters' competence and thoroughness signal their organization's overall quality (Rynes, Bretz, & Gerhart, 1991).
+Customers may judge an organizational context's employment of a low-status person as signaling physical and social inferiority to one employing a high-status person.
+Combining our spillover and signaling arguments, we expected the mere presence of members of lower-status groups in an organizational environment to lead to less positive customer judgments of the environment:

-Hypothesis 2: Individuals will report lower customer satisfaction judgments of the environmental context when a highly visible employee in that environment belongs to a low (i.e., women, African-American) rather than high (i.e., male, white) status demographic group.
+Hypothesis 2.
+Individuals report lower customer satisfaction judgments of an environment context when a highly visible employee in that environment belongs to a low-status (i.e., female, African American) rather than a high-status (i.e., male, white) demographic group.

-Not every customer will be so susceptible to racial or gender bias that they would evaluate an employee and the environment more negatively simply because they encounter an employee who belongs to a low-status demographic group.
-We expect the customers who are most prone to making these types of judgments to be those who hold more negative pre-existing attitudes toward females or racial minorities.
-Individuals with negative pre-existing attitudes toward members of low-status groups quickly associate negative words (e.g. terrible, nasty, evil) with pictures of nonwhite or female faces, and quickly associate positive words (e.g. laughter, glorious, joy) with pictures of white or male faces (Greenwald & Banaji, 1995).
-We tested this possibility by examining whether the degree to which individuals have non-conscious, negative attitudes toward members of low-status groups would moderate the effect proposed in our first two hypotheses as stated in the following hypotheses:
+All customers are not so susceptible to racial or gender bias that they will evaluate an employee and environment more negatively simply because the employee belongs to a low-status demographic group.
+We expected the customers most prone to making these types of judgments to be those who hold more negative preexisting attitudes toward females or racial minorities.
+Individuals with negative preexisting attitudes toward members of low-status groups quickly associate negative words (e.g., "terrible," "nasty," "evil") with pictures of nonwhite or female faces, and they quickly associate positive words (e.g., "laughter," "glorious," "joy") with pictures of white or male faces (Greenwald & Banaji, 1995).
+We tested this possibility by examining whether the degree to which individuals have unconscious, negative attitudes toward members of low-status groups moderated the effect proposed in our first two hypotheses:

-Hypothesis 3a: Low-status employees (i.e., women, African-Americans) will receive even lower customer satisfaction judgments than equally- performing high-status employees (i.e., men, whites), when the judges have negative attitudes toward members of low-status groups.
+Hypothesis 3a.
+Low-status employees (i.e., women, African Americans) receive even lower customer satisfaction judgments than equally performing high-status employees (i.e., men, whites) when the judges have negative attitudes toward members of low-status groups.

-Hypothesis 3b: Contexts employing low-status employees will receive even lower customer satisfaction judgments than contexts employing equally- performing high-status employees, when the judges have negative attitudes toward members of low-status groups.
+Hypothesis 3b.
+Contexts employing low-status employees receive even lower customer satisfaction judgments than contexts employing equally performing high-status employees, when the judges have negative attitudes toward members of low-status groups.

-Thus far we have argued that customer satisfaction judgments can be influenced by perceiving a single employee belonging to a low-status group within the service environment.
-But in many cases customers interact with a variety of employees in a given customer service encounter.
-For example, when doing something as simple as buying groceries, customers observe and interact with deli workers, produce employees, cashiers, and baggers.
+Thus far we have argued that customer satisfaction judgments can be influenced by perceiving a single employee belonging to a low-status group in a service environment.
+But in many cases customers interact with a variety of employees during a given customer service encounter.
+For example, when doing something as simple as buying groceries, customers may observe and interact with deli workers, produce employees, cashiers, and baggers.
 Employees in each of these positions likely have different demographic characteristics.
-For this reason, another way to examine the possible influence of bias in the customer judgment process is to see whether the demographic composition of the organizational unit might influence customer judgments of that unit.
-Extending our theoretical argument to the organizational level, we expect that the degree to which an organizational unit's employees are members of low-status demographic groups will influence customer satisfaction judgments of that organizational unit such that it will be judged as being of worse quality compared to an organizational unit whose employees are mostly from high-status demographic groups.
+For this reason, another way to examine the possible influence of bias in the customer judgment process is to see whether the demographic composition of an organizational unit influences customer judgments of that unit.
+Extending our theoretical argument to the organizational level, we expected to observe that the degree to which an organizational unit's employees are members of low-status demographic groups will influence customer satisfaction judgments of that organizational unit in such a way that it will be judged as being of poorer quality than an organizational unit whose employees are mostly from high-status demographic groups.
 But as we noted when predicting the influence of rater bias on judgments of individual service providers, such a finding might reflect true differences in unit performance.
-Hence, we make the following, more precise prediction that parallels hypothesis 1:
+Hence, we make this more precise prediction that parallels Hypothesis 1: